An ancient system hidden in the Galactic plane?: A possible origin for these "planar" stars

 \end{enumerate}

 As the massive metal-poor stars evolve and die, a fraction of their ejected gas is recycled to form new stars.
-Therefore, the observed [X/Fe] ratios would be strictly linked to the population of SNe~II and NSM in a given system.
-Since \textit{Loki} stars have a high value of [Eu/Fe], the total time $\rm{t_{final}}$ needed by the system to form the observed stars should be longer than 0.1Gyr, the time-delay of NSMs, which form the bulk of the Eu.
-Moreover, these stars formed before SNe~Ia kicked in, so $\rm{t_{final}}$ should be shorter than $\sim1.0$~Gyr.
-Therefore, we consider that $\rm{t_{final}}$ must be restricted to $0.1 \gtrsim \rm{t_{final}} \lesssim 1 $~Gyr.
+The observed [X/Fe] ratios would be strictly linked to the population of SNe~II and NSM in a given system.
+Given the [Eu/Fe] ratios in our sample, the total time $\rm{t_{final}}$ needed by the system to form the observed stars should be longer than 0.1Gyr, the necessary time to form NSMs, which are the main source for Eu.
+As there is no observational evidence for the presence of SNe~Ia in our sample, the $\rm{t_{final}}$ should be shorter than $\sim1.0$~Gyr.

 The theoretical yields ejected from SNe~II are integrated following the adopted IMF, from a mass of $9\msun$ to the upper mass $\rm{M_{up}}$.
 The upper limit of $\rm{M_{up}}$ is varied until the observed and theoretical [X/Fe] produced by massive stars (\ie no n-capture elements) are matched.
-We use [Mg/Fe] to constrain the $\rm{M_{up}}$, since Mg and Fe are well determined chemical elements from the observational point of view.
-Additionally, theoretical yields are well constrained for these elements and they have a simple nucleosynthetic channel, from SNe~II only, for evolutionary times lower than $\sim1$~Gyr.
-Our derived upper mass limit for the SNe~II is $\rm{M_{up}}=55\pm2\msun$.
+We use [Mg/Fe] to constrain the $\rm{M_{up}}$, since Mg and Fe are well determined chemical elements from the observational and theoretical point of view.
+Given all the assumptions in the GCE model, the derived upper mass limit for the SNe~II is $\rm{M_{up}}=55\pm2\msun$.

 The upper mass $\rm{M_{up}}$ is strictly linked to the gas mass available to form stars in each burst \citep{Carigi08}, hence to the SFR.
-Using the integrated galactic stellar IMF as a function of the SFR by \citet{Weidner13} and considering $\alpha=2.7$ and $\log\rm{M_{up}} \sim 1.7$ in their Figure~3, the SFR is $\sim10^{-1}\msun$~yr$^{-1}$, or $\sim10^8\msun$~Gyr$^{-1}$.
-This value is in the range as predicted for VMP by \citet{Jerabkova18}.
-The evolution of the SFR as a function of time and of metallicity is displayed in Figure~\ref{Fig:sfr}.
+Using the integrated galactic stellar IMF (index $\alpha=2.7$) as a function of the SFR \citep[Figure~3 of][]{Weidner13}, the derived SFR is $\sim10^{-1}\msun$~yr$^{-1}$, or $\sim10^8\msun$~Gyr$^{-1}$, which is in agreement with the values predicted for VMP by \citet{Jerabkova18}.